NOAA-EMC/godas/README.md

 - MACHINE_ID   : The name of the HPC that the system is installed, currently supported hera and orion

 - BUILD_COMPILER     : Set the compiler that you would like to use.
-The options are intel18(Hera) or intel19 (Hera Orion), depending on the machine.
+The options are intel18(Hera) or intel19 (Orion), depending on the machine.

 - EXPROOT  : The directory where the EXPDIR is created, storing workflow configuration files, user defined path.